Hyundai remains cautiously optimistic about upcoming festive season amid COVID-19 pandemic

 On new product launches, Garg said the automaker has already introduced four products — Aura and newer versions of Creta, Verna and Tucson this year, and it would continue to refresh its model range going ahead.

-He added that its recent initiatives like mobility membership programme would go a long way in cementing long-term partnership with its customers.
-(PTI)
+He added that its recent initiatives like mobility membership programme would go a long way in cementing long-term partnership with its customers. (agencies)

 Hyundai remains cautiously optimistic about upcoming festive season amid COVID-19 pandemic

-NEW DELHI, Aug 30: Leading automaker Hyundai Motor India is cautiously optimistic regarding the upcoming festive season with the COVID-19 pandemic shadow looming large over the period which otherwise witnesses robust offtakes for the entire domestic automobile industry, as per a company official.
+NEW DELHI : Leading automaker Hyundai Motor India is cautiously optimistic regarding the upcoming festive season with the COVID-19 pandemic shadow looming large over the period which otherwise witnesses robust offtakes for the entire domestic automobile industry, as per a company official.

 Editorial